mztest/single-file-upload/README.md

     }
 ```

-Once the extension is installed, simply use it in your code by  :
+3. simply use it in your code by  :

 ```php
 <?= \mztest\singleFileUpload\SingelFileUpload::widget(); ?>